topnax/crypto-portfolio-tracker/README.md

 # crypto-portfolio-tracker
-A tracker of your crypto portfolio, written in C# using .NET core.
-Made as KIV/NET semester project at Západočeská univerzita v Plzni.
-Univerzit
+- **KIV/NET semester project at Západočeská univerzita v Plzni**
+- provides the ability to track your cryptocurrency portfolio so you are able to see your current profit/loss